 The project will work with fifty youth, each of whom will engage at least five family, community, or church members in dialogue about how community change happens.
 RiverStars is looking to engage youth in civic discussions while elevating conversations on social change, needs of rural communities, and general well-being.
 The themes and topics from the youth-led community interviews will be the foundation for a performance that will help prompt post-show, facilitated reflective dialogues that explore the themes of social change, civic participation, and needs of rural communities.
 This program is the result of feedback collected from past program and community collaborations; issues and themes are truly responsive to the community.

 Unbranded and Unclaimed, Pacific Wild Horse Club (2016)

 This project will bring community members together in Bend and Burns to contemplate the issue of wild horse and land management.
 This is a collaborative effort by Oregon organizations including the Pacific Wild Horse Club, The Museum at Warm Springs, High Desert Museum, Bureau of Land Management, and Ochoco National Forest.
-Exploration of this complex issue and fostering understanding between stakeholders is particularly timely, as the government's wild horse and burro management plan is under review.
-A series of programs, including facilitated discussions, panel presentations, community field trips, and a Mustang Awareness Day, will encourage sharing of different perspectives.
+Exploring this complex issue and fostering understanding between stakeholders is particularly timely, as the government’s wild horse and burro management plan is under review.
+A series of programs, including facilitated discussions, panel presentations, community field trips and a Mustang Awareness Day, will encourage sharing of different perspectives.